 You can request your transcripts to be sent via Parchment.
 This electronic service is free to current students and requires a small fee for former graduates.
-A transcript can also be requested by contacting our registrar or one of the MHS counselors by clicking HERE.
+A transcript can also be requested by contacting one of the MHS counselors by clicking HERE.

 The counseling department is responsible for several additional services for the staff and students at Martinsville High School.
 These include: monitoring the academic progress of each student by consulting with teachers through a variety of communication methods; working closely with the middle school counselors to assure students have a smooth and effective transition to high school; working closely with Hammons Alternative School staff; resolving scheduling conflicts; assisting in administering standardized tests; distributing standardized test results; attending professional development workshops and conferences; assisting with the college application process; training counselor interns; assisting with career related field trips; coordinating leadership development opportunities for students; and being a liaison between MHS and Hoosier Hills Vocational School.